diskuv/dk/docs/SPECIFICATION.md

 1. The set of *more* form ids and *more* asset ids that are defined is assigned to the set `DEFINED_MODULES`.
 2. The set of *more* form ids and *more* asset ids that are referenced is assigned to the set `REFERENCED_MODULES`.
 3. The set `BOUND_MODULES` is calculated as `REFERENCED_MODULES - DEFINED_MODULES`.
 4. A deterministic *more* namespace term is created from a hash of the form id, form slot and the form document.
-For example, the form id `SomeForm_Std.Example@1.0.0` and the form slot `File.Agnostic` and the form document `{"username":"nobody"}` are SHA-256 hashed together and base32 encoded to create a *more* namespace term like `LMBnmfdhn7lw4wepx2qiunrmgm4o5lx4wwsf2yfj7xyxggkg5kdsltq` (it is allowed to be shorter, but must start with `LMB` representing anonynmous lambda functions).
+For example, the form id `SomeForm_Std.Example@1.0.0` and the form slot `Release.Agnostic` and the form document `{"username":"nobody"}` are SHA-256 hashed together and base32 encoded to create a *more* namespace term like `LMBnmfdhn7lw4wepx2qiunrmgm4o5lx4wwsf2yfj7xyxggkg5kdsltq` (it is allowed to be shorter, but must start with `LMB` representing anonynmous lambda functions).
 5. Each *more* form id and each *more* asset id that is *not* in `BOUND_MODULES` is appended with the *more* namespace term in memory (ex. `SomeForm_Std.Example@1.0.0` becomes `SomeForm_Std.Example.Hnmfdhn7lw4wepx2qiunrmgm4o5lx4wwsf2yfj7xyxggkg5kdsltq@1.0.0`).
 6. The converted `.*.values.json` files are written to a cached directory and imported into the value store.